ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.
-3. UDPSocket is open
+3. UDPSocket is open.

 **Test steps:**

-1. Call `UDPSocket:sendto("echo.mbedcloudtesting.com", 9, "hello", 5);`
+1. Call `UDPSocket:sendto("echo.mbedcloudtesting.com", 9, "hello", 5);`.
-2.  repeat 100 times
+2. Repeat 100 times.
-3. Fail if `NSAPI_ERROR_NO_MEMORY` is returned two times in a row, wait 1 second before retry
+3. Fail if `NSAPI_ERROR_NO_MEMORY` is returned two times in a row,.
+    Wait 1 second before retry
-4.  destroy the socket
+4. Destroy the socket.

 **Expected result:**